Return to Forum of Trajan

 Roman History (LXVIII.13)

-Trajan's chief military engineer in the Dacian Wars (AD 101-106), Apollodorus later turned to civil engineering and architecture and was responsible for Trajan's Forum.
+Trajan's chief military engineer in the Dacian Wars, Apollodorus later turned to civil engineering and architecture and was responsible for Trajan's Forum and Market.
 Indeed, the placement of the Basilica Ulpia suggests that it may derive from the plan of a legionary encampment, which had its headquarters (principia) placed in the center of camp, behind which was the sacellum, the regimental shrine.
-Apollodorus also may have been responsible for Trajan's Column and has been credited, as well, for the design of the Pantheon, which was rebuilt by Hadrian, with whom he also worked.
+Apollodorus also designed or supervised the Column and Baths of Trajan, and possibly the Pantheon, which was rebuilt by Hadrian.

 Apollodorus later was imprudent enough to criticize Hadrian's design for the Temple of Venus and Rome: